 Though a CRM service might support sales managers with similar reports, there exists the need to understand or establish the correlations and relationships among these reports.
-A robust BI application makes this process interactive and immersive, enabling sales managers to get to the root cause for laying down the course correction.
+A robust business intelligence software makes this process interactive and immersive, enabling sales managers to get to the root cause for laying down the course correction.

 It’s evident that sales analytics is a key catalyst in driving revenue growth in any organization.
-Though CRM apps support sales managers with the necessary sales data, a powerful and robust BI application like Zoho Analytics empowers sales managers with precise sales forecasting, fine-grained performance reports, an intelligent assistant to extract insights, data blending to assess the business impact of other activities, and the ability to drill down into details to unearth the root cause for course correction.
+Though CRM apps support sales managers with the necessary sales data, a powerful and robust sales analytics software like Zoho Analytics can empower sales managers with precise sales forecasting, fine-grained performance reports, an intelligent assistant to extract insights, data blending to assess the business impact of other activities, and the ability to drill down into details to unearth the root cause for course correction.